 It is widely accepted that women, on average, live longer than men.
 At various stages over the life-course, women now have the edge.
-Male infant mortality rates are higher than female infant mortality rates.[REFS, FACTS].
+Male infant mortality rates are thought to have always been higher than female infant mortality rates, but until childbirth became safer more women than men usually died in their twenties and perhaps earlier.[REFS, FACTS].

-Coming of age, reaching adulthood and leaving the protection (or confines) of parents or carers, confers more of an additional mortality risk for males than for females.
-[Minton et al 2013, 2014] Males then 'age' both sooner and faster than females.
+Today coming of age, reaching adulthood and leaving the protection (or confines) of parents or carers, confers more of an additional mortality risk for males than for females.
+[Minton et al 2013, 2014] Males now 'age' both sooner and faster than females.
 [Include Subsection later showing this with bathtub curves].
 Until recently in all of the world women were at a greater risk of death during child-rearing ages than men.
 Now there are only a handful of countries where women die, on average, earlier than men, but maternal mortality remains a major, if declining, killer worldwide.

-Given all this, it is easy to think of current sex differences in mortality as simply a product of innate biological differences.
+If trends over the last century are ignored it is easy to think of current sex differences in mortality as simply a product of innate biological differences.
 This paper aims to challenge that perspective, by showing that age-specific mortality differences between males and females have varied across time, and vary between countries.
-Although it is true that males tend to have higher mortality risks than females at infancy, at early adulthood, and in older years, there have been substantial variations in the magnitude of these differences over time and between nations.
+Although it is true that everywhere males tend to have higher mortality risks than females at infancy, at early adulthood, and in older years, there have been substantial variations in the magnitude of these differences over time and between nations.

 ...Luy 2013: seems to come from higher risk behaviours among men2 or from lower risk behaviours among women commensurate with the biological advantage to children of not losing a mother while young.